 Food items such as sliced cheese, sausages and bacon with added water have all gone through processing and contain additives – preservatives, emulsifiers and so on – your body has to break down and get rid of.
 Instead of these, try introducing more fresh and whole foods in your diet.

 Even if you don’t eat a lot of sugar, you can still spike insulin levels in the blood by eating food high in fast release carbs, such as pasta, white rice and flour.
-Instead, try swapping these out for food rich in fibre: legumes, brown rice and quinoa.
-As for bread, you can try sourdough as it has a lot of good properties, according to T-Nation.
+Instead, try swapping these out for food rich in fiber: legumes, brown rice and quinoa.
+As for bread, you can try sourdough as it has a lot of good properties, according to T-Nation (opens in new tab).

 How to lose weight from your hips: Foods to eat more of